ibehii/RandomColorlib/README.md

 # Change background with font at the same time
 Rcolor.background_style("Hello world")

-# Change front color with background color and font at the same time
+# Change front color with the background color and font at the same time
 Rcolor.color_background_style("Hello world")
 ```